ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

   ![](images/solution6/Architecture.png)

-1. The user creates a project on the mobile dashboard.
+1. The user creates a project on the App Development page.
 2. Adds and configures the push notifications SDK to interact with APNS.
 3. Sends a push notification.
 4. The {{site.data.keyword.mobilepushshort}} service sends the notification to APNS.